AI-REDGIO-5-0/AIREDGIO_STEP_orthogonal_projection/README.md

-# Views extractor from STEP files
+# PiXYZ Views extractor from STEP files

 This repository contains a python script to automate the extraction of STEP file’s orthogonal projections using tools available on PIXYZ Studio software.